Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Numerical Experiments

 The domain is $[0,\,200 \,m]^2$ and the length of sluice gate is 75m long as shown in first figure of ~\ref{fig:PDB}.
 The initial condition is

 and $u_1 = u_2 = 0$.
-Boundary conditions are transmissive on left as well as right boundary, whereas reflective boundary conditions are used for remaining boundaries.
+Boundary conditions are transmissive on left as well as right boundaries, whereas reflective boundary conditions are used for remaining boundaries.
 Strong bore in the upstream and negative waves in the downstream directions are created due to sudden opening of sluice gate.
-The solution is plotted at t = 7.2 sec.
+The solution is plotted at t = 7.2 seconds.
 The unstructured triangular mesh is used for the simulation.
-The number of nodes are 4238 and the number of elements are 8114.
-Second and third figure of ~\ref{fig:PDB} shows the contour with velocity vector plots and surface plot respectively.
+The number of nodes is 4238 and the number of elements is 8114.
+Figure \ref{fig:PDB} shows the height contours along with velocity vector plot and surface plot respectively.